iloveitaly/todoist-digest/README.md

 This is a simple project which generates a digest of all comments by a particular user on a particular project.

+This project was also a good excuse to play around and test some functional programming/data manipulation tooling I've been messing with ([funcy](https://github.com/Suor/funcy), [funcy-pipe](https://github.com/iloveitaly/funcy-pipe), and [whatever](https://github.com/Suor/whatever)).

 ## Usage

 ### Docker